Published 2014-12-27.

 Time to read: 3 minutes.

-is a utility class provided by the Scala runtime library.
-It either holds the value of a successful computation or it holds an Exception
+Try is a utility class provided by the Scala runtime library.
+It either holds the value of a successful computation or it holds an Exception.
+The try/catch/finally language construct is also examined.

 The sample code for this lecture can be found in

-is a utility class provided by the Scala runtime library.
+Try is a utility class provided by the Scala runtime library.

-It either holds the value of a successful computation or it holds a Throwable
+It either holds the value of a successful computation or it holds a Throwable,

-which is most commonly an Exception
+which is most commonly an Exception or subclass thereof.

-There are two subclasses: Success
+There are two subclasses: Success and Failure.

 Here is an example: